 });

-In the Test User creation test, we create a new user by calling the create endpoint with the appropriate data, and checking if we get a 200 response code that indicates that the operation was successful.
+In the first test suite, you created a new user by calling the api/user endpoint with the appropriate data, and asserting that 200 response code was returned, indicating a successful operation.

 Time to run all the tests contained in the tests folder.
 To do that, run the test command once again: